harleyzhang1030/WindowsProtocolTestSuites/TestSuites/RDP/Client/docs/RDP_ClientUserGuide.md

   -   **Unique Test Environment settings** --- including computer names and IP addresses.

   -   **Unique Test Suite settings** --- including the RDP protocol version and target operating system version.

-  -   **Output directory specification** --- specify the folder used to receive the output from your Test Case runs.
-You can modify the default location: "C:\\RDPClient_CaptureFileDirectory", by changing the **CaptureFileProperty** value in the RDP_ClientTestSuite.deployment.ptfconfig file.

   -   **Timers** --- set time limits on discrete test tasks and on test run duration using the **WaitTime** property.